 While mattress firmness is partially a matter of personal preference, there are some body types and sleep styles that are better suited for a soft mattress.

-People who sleep on their sides need a mattress that will yield substantially to relieve pressure on shoulders and hips.
-A soft mattress may be the right choice to relieve pressure on your shoulders, hips, and knees that bear the brunt of your weight if you’re a side sleeper.
+Side sleepers: People who sleep on their sides need a mattress for side sleepers that will yield substantially to relieve pressure on shoulders and hips.
+A soft mattress may be the right choice to cushion and relieve pressure on your shoulders, hips, knees and other parts of the body that make contact with a mattress when you lie on your side.

-No matter what their preferred sleep position, people who weigh less need a mattress that will yield easily to their lighter weight.
+Lightweight sleepers: Lightweight people (less than 130 lbs) are best suited for a soft mattress—no matter their sleep position—because it will yield more easily to their lighter weight.
 The firmer the mattress, the less it will give under pressure.
-A mattress that is too firm will leave a light-weight sleeper perched on top of the mattress with too much pressure on their shoulders, hips, and heels.
+A mattress that is too firm will leave a lightweight sleeper perched on top of the mattress with too much pressure on their shoulders, hips, and heels.

-This also means that soft mattresses are not ideal for people with a heavier body weight.
-Heavy people need a firmer mattress to support more weight.
+Heavier sleepers: Soft mattresses are not ideal for people with a heavier body weight—they tend to yield too much to provide proper, long-term support.
+Heavy people (230 lbs or more) need a firmer mattress to provide more resistance to support their weight.

 A soft mattress allows you to sink into the mattress rather than rest on it.
 Cradled by the mattress, you will be surrounded by your own body heat, making you feel warm and cozy in bed.

 If you keep your bedroom cool and often wake up looking for more covers, a softer mattress will help keep you warm at night.